Authors of section

 • Head

-The handle's back has a quick coupling connection to attach an electric motor or a handgrip for manual screw insertion.
+The driver’s shaft has a quick coupling connection to allow attachment of an electric motor or a handle for manual screw insertion.

 Handle shaft and head